 Prior to going to the hospital for treatment, family members should ensure that all windows and skylights are covered to prepare for the patients return.
 Additionally, patients should bring long sleeve shirts, long pants, gloves, sunglasses and a wide brimmed hat with them on the day of treatment.
 The items should be worn to cover as much skin as possible when leaving the cancer center.

 While light sensitivity may be an inconvenient side effect of PDT, the potential of an extended life expectancy and improved quality of life may make the treatment option worthwhile.
-Patients should discuss the possibility of adding PDT to their treatment regime with their mesothelioma specialists to determine if the therapy is right for them.
+Patients should discuss the possibility of entering a PDT trial with their mesothelioma specialists to determine if they might be eligible.

 Author: Linda Molinari